jedahan/homebrew-cask/CONTRIBUTING.md

 | `qlplugin`         | relative path to a QuickLook plugin that should be linked into the `~/Library/QuickLook` folder on installation
 | `font`             | relative path to a font that should be linked into the `~/Library/Fonts` folder on installation
 | `widget`           | relative path to a widget that should be linked into the `~/Library/Widgets` folder on installation
+| `screensaver`      | relative path to a screensaver that should be linked into the `~/Library/Screen Savers` folder on installation
 | `service`          | relative path to a service that should be linked into the `~/Library/Services` folder on installation
 | `binary`           | relative path to a binary that should be linked into the `~/usr/local/bin` folder on installation
 | `nested_container` | relative path to an inner container that must be extracted before moving on with the installation; this allows us to support dmg inside tar, zip inside dmg, etc.